Curriculum

 Physical Education

-1. Participate on one School team.
+1. Participate on one school team or

-2. Participate in a sport or activity not offered by the School which is competitive and meets at least three hours per week throughout the school year.
+2. Participate in a sport or activity not offered by the school which is competitive and meets at least three hours per week throughout the school year.

 Physical Education class focuses on the sports that are in-season as well as teaching students how to maintain a healthy lifestyle.